Falendrac/reversi/README.md

-# Reversi in C
+# Reversi

 ## General

-Here, you can find my personnal project to develop the reversi game with the C language.
-Later, i go make other reversi but with differents languages.
+Here, you can find my personnal project to develop the reversi game with the most languages.
+In first, i develop the reversi with the C language and later i go make other reversi but with differents languages.
 Description of Reversi comming later.

 ## Requirements